YIEHOO/Foncia-Cypress-Test/README.md

 - A custom reporter for use with the Javascript testing framework
 - DDT (Data Driven Testing) a software testing method in which test data is stored in table or spreadsheet format
 - Package manager for code
+- CI/CD  frequently deliver apps to customers by introducing automation into the stages of app development

 ## Tech